eliotjang/eliotjang.github.io/_posts/2020-01-05-serializeNovel.md

 ---
-title: “Serialize A Novel”
+title: Serialize A Novel
-excerpt: “Serialize a novel with program, FolderStory”
+excerpt: Serialize a novel with program, FolderStory

 categories:
   - journal